thinkcompany/think_dev-standards/content/sass/index.md

 ### Mixins & Functions

 The main objective of mixins and functions is keeping your code DRY.
-Make these as simple as possible, sticking to single purpose and avoiding unnecessary complexity.
+Make these as simple as possible, sticking to a single purpose and avoiding unnecessary complexity.

 Document all parameters for mixins and functions, as well as the return value for functions, as follows: